Sporting Achievements

 Maximising Participation, Developing Excellence

-- For all to experience outstanding Physical Education (PE), Physical Activity and School Sport that will lead to lifelong participation.
+• For all to experience high quality Physical Education (PE), Physical Activity and School Sport that will lead to lifelong participation.

-- To provide an outstanding academic route through GCSE and A Level.
+• To provide an excellent academic route through GCSE and A Level.

 The Aim of Physical Education